emmajanedrews/base-template/_posts/2017-01-28-2-myths-that-may-be-holding-back-buyers.md

 Many Americans believe a ‘good’ credit score is 780 or higher.

-To help debunk this myth, let’s take a look at Ellie Mae’s latest&nbsp;*Origination Insight Report*, which focuses on recently closed (approved) loans.
+To help debunk this myth, let’s take a look at Ellie Mae’s latest *Origination Insight Report*, which focuses on recently closed (approved) loans.
 As you can see below, 54.7% of approved mortgages had a credit score of 600-749.

 ![](/uploads/versions/20160130-stm-eng2-1024x768---x----1024-768x---.jpg){: .alt-image}